Daratumumab

 Daratumumab, sold under the brand name Darzalex among others, is an anti-cancer monoclonal antibody medication.
 It binds to CD38, which is overexpressed in multiple myeloma cells.
 Daratumumab was originally developed by Genmab, but it is now being jointly developed by Genmab along with the Johnson & Johnson subsidiary Janssen Biotech, which acquired worldwide commercialization rights to the drug from Genmab.

 Daratumumab was granted breakthrough therapy drug status in 2013, for multiple myeloma.
 It was granted orphan drug status for multiple myeloma, diffuse large B cell lymphoma, follicular lymphoma, and mantle cell lymphoma.

 It is available in combination with hyaluronidase as daratumumab/hyaluronidase (brand name Darzalex Faspro).

 Medical uses

-In May 2018, the US Food and Drug Administration (FDA) approved daratumumab for use in combination with bortezomib, melphalan and prednisone to include the treatment of people with newly diagnosed multiple myeloma who are ineligible for autologous stem cell transplant.
+In May 2018, the US Food and Drug Administration (FDA) approved daratumumab for use in combination with bortezomib (also termed Velcade), melphalan and prednisone to include the treatment of people with newly diagnosed multiple myeloma who were ineligible for autologous stem cell transplant.

-In the European Union it is indicated as monotherapy for the treatment of adults with relapsed and refractory multiple myeloma, whose prior therapy included a proteasome inhibitor and an immunomodulatory agent and who have demonstrated disease progression on the last therapy.
+In the European Union it is indicated as monotherapy for the treatment of adults with relapsed and refractory multiple myeloma whose prior therapy included a proteasome inhibitor and an immunomodulatory agent and who have demonstrated disease progression on the last therapy.

+Results of the recently completed ALCYONE 7-year study were published in 2025.
+This study compared 350 newly diagnosed multiple myeloma patients treated with the standard Velcade, melphalan, and prednisone, i.e., VMP, regimen versus 356 newly diagnosed multiple myeloma patients treated with VMP plus Darzalex, i.e., D-VMP, regimen.
+All patients were ineligible for autologous stem cell transplantation.
+During the 9 cycles of treating patients with VMP, D-VMP patients also received intravenous injections of Darzalex (16 mg/kilogram body weight) once weekly in cycle 1, once every 3 weeks in cycles 2-9, and once every 4 weeks thereafter until a patient developed unacceptable toxicity or disease progression or when the study was ended after an average of 86.7 months.
+The median overall survival time (i.e., time when 50% of the patients were still alive) was 83.0 months for D-MVP patients compared to 53.6 months for VMP patients (p<000.1).
+There were no significant differences in the adverse responses of the two groups with respect to their development of treatment-related neutropenia, thrombocytopenia, anemia, or other serious adverse drug-related responses.
+D-VMP-treated patients often had minimal residual disease whereas VMP-treated patients more often had more extensive disease, i.e., D-VMP patients had less disease as defined by having fewer malignant plasma cells in their bone marrow than VMP patients.
+In another study, the MIAI study published in 2022 reported similar findings, e.g., the addition of Darzalex to treating autologous stem cell transplant-ineligible multiple myeloma patients with lenalidomide plus dexamethasone significantly improved their responses..